sopra-fs23-group-05/Server/contributions.md

 - [#76](https://github.com/sopra-fs23-group-05/Server/issues/76): Implemented the put request for a team to update it especially at the end of every round.

 # Meeting 20.04.2023 - Week 09
+## Daniel
+- [#43] (https://github.com/sopra-fs23-group-05/Client/issues/43): Create the invite page with invite link and QR code.
+- [#48] (https://github.com/sopra-fs23-group-05/Client/issues/48): Create settings page where the lobby leader can modify the settings.
+- [#49] (https://github.com/sopra-fs23-group-05/Client/issues/49): Add functionality to edit number of rounds, timer per round and the topic of words.
+- [#10] (https://github.com/sopra-fs23-group-05/Client/issues/10): Create the endscreen with the final score and winner displayed.
+- [#11] (https://github.com/sopra-fs23-group-05/Client/issues/11): Add a back button which will allow players to go back to the home page.
+- [#12] (https://github.com/sopra-fs23-group-05/Client/issues/11): Add a share button which will allow players to share the final score on Twitter.

 ## Tom
 - [#67](https://github.com/sopra-fs23-group-05/Server/issues/67) Created the Deck class
 - [#66](https://github.com/sopra-fs23-group-05/Server/issues/66) Created the Card class